InserirAquiNome/crypto/crypto_cat.md

 gpg: Good signature from "InserirAquiNome <ten.thousands.fists@gmail.com>"
 ```

+This is the one that I signed.

 ## Signing a file using an ASCII armored output.

+I want to sign my cat photo in such a way that the output is an ASCII output.

 `$ gpg -u 5079D156 --armor --output cat.jpg.asc --detach-sign cat.jpg`

+This is the content of file cat.jpg.asc
 ```
 -----BEGIN PGP SIGNATURE-----